Gina Conti-Ramsden

 Gina Maria Conti-Ramsden (born February 13, 1957) is a distinguished language scientist whose work focuses on developmental language disorder (DLD) in children and young adults.
 She is a founding member of Raising Awareness of Developmental Language Disorder (RADLD), an international organization that advocates for people with DLD.
 Conti-Ramsden is a Fellow of the Royal College of Speech and Language Therapists.
 She is Professor Emerita in the Division of Human Communication, Development & Hearing at the University of Manchester where she directs the Manchester Language Study (MLS).

 Conti-Ramsden's research contributions have garnered recognition in the field of communication disorders.
 She received an Honorary Doctorate from the Universidad Nacional de San Marcos (Division of Human Communication, Development & Hearing) in 2010, and was honored with a Lifetime Fellowship from the Colegio Psicólogos del Perú (Division of Human Communication, Development & Hearing) in 2019.
 She was named a fellow of the British Psychological Society in 2002 and a fellow of the Academy of Social Sciences in the same year.
 Her short film DLD 1-2-3, created in collaboration with RADLD researchers, was awarded the 2018 Charity Film of the Year by the Charity Film Awards.
 The film, produced with a budget of less than £10K, aims to raise awareness of children facing challenges with language development and communication skills.

 Biography

 Gina Maria Conti-Ramsden, born on February 13, 1957, in Lima, Peru.
 She earned her B.S. degree from Kirkland College in 1977 and an M.A. in Philosophy from Cambridge University in 1978.
 She received a Ph.D. in Communication Disorders at the University of Texas at Dallas, under the guidance of Sandy Friel-Patti.
 Her early published work with Dr. Friel-Patti examined the dialogues of mother-child dyads with typically-developing and language-impaired children.

-Conti-Ramsden was the President of International Association for the Study of Child Language (IASCL) in 2003.
-She is a member of the advisory board of the Journal of Child Psychology and Psychiatry and was an associate editor of the journal First Language.
+Conti-Ramsden was the vice-president of International Association for the Study of Child Language (IASCL) from 2002 to 2005 and its president of from 2005 t0 2008 She is a member of the advisory board of the Journal of Child Psychology and Psychiatry and was an associate editor of the journal First Language.
 She was a visiting researcher at the Murdoch Children's Research Institute.